awadiagne/aws-bootcamp-cruddur-2023/journal/week2.md

 ![XRay Graph](https://github.com/awadiagne/aws-bootcamp-cruddur-2023/blob/main/journal/screenshots/Week_2/XRay_Graph.PNG)

 ## HoneyComb
+**OpenTelemetry** is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help in analyzing software’s performance and behavior.

-When creating a new dataset in Honeycomb it will provide all these installation instructions
+When creating a new dataset in Honeycomb it will provide all these installation instructions.

 - Let's add the following files to our `requirements.txt`
 ```
 opentelemetry-api
 opentelemetry-sdk